ryanpflem/feedr-foundation/README.md

 # feedr - Foundation for Sites Template

-This is the NY Times feedr app developed with [Foundation for Sites 6](http://foundation.zurb.com/sites).
+This is a NY Times feedr app developed with [Foundation for Sites 6](http://foundation.zurb.com/sites).

 ## Dependencies